filiptibell/zap-language-server/README.md

 Also supports the following features using the [LSP](https://microsoft.github.io/language-server-protocol/) (Language Server Protocol):

+- 🧐 Diagnostics for all the same errors, warnings, and hints as the Zap CLI
 - 🔮 Information on hover for keywords, primitive types, and user-defined types
 - 🪄 Completion for keywords, primitive types, and user-defined types
 - 🎯 Go to definition & renaming for user-defined types